BR1py/stream_service/README.md

 3. Now the client can send a data package by putting it into the channel:
 Client1: put_data("ABC",'MY data')
 Any data object that can be marshaled or pickled can be transferred into the channel.
+For numpy arrays (if installed we use the numpy internal translation to bytes to serialize)

 4. The data_frame is transfered via asyncio StreamReader to the server and for each client we have a read_from_client() loop running which await the arrival of new data from the StreamReader.